-- (1) "Elective Surgery" is surgery which may be required in the process of recovery from an injury or illness but need not be done as an emergency to preserve life, function or health. - (2) Except as otherwise provided by the MCO, when the attending physician or surgeon upon referral by the attending physician or authorized nurse practitioner, believes elective surgery is needed to treat a compensable injury or illness, the attending physician, authorized nurse practitioner, or the surgeon shall give the insurer actual notice at least seven days prior to the date of the proposed surgery.
-Notification shall give the medical information that substantiates the need for surgery, and the approximate surgical date and place if known. - (3) When elective surgery is recommended, the insurer may require an independent consultation with a physician of the insurer's choice.
-The insurer shall notify the recommending physician, the worker and the worker's representative, within seven days of receipt of the notice of intent to perform surgery, whether or not a consultation is desired by submitting Form 440-3228 (Elective Surgery Notification) to the recommending physician.
-When requested, the consultation shall be completed within 28 days after notice to the [attending] physician. - (4)(a) Within seven days of the consultation, the insurer shall notify the recommending physician of the insurer's consultant's findings. - (b) When the insurer's consultant disagrees with the proposed surgery, the recommending physician and insurer shall endeavor to resolve any issues raised by the insurer's consultant's report.
-Where medically appropriate, the recommending physician, with the insurer's agreement to pay, shall obtain additional diagnostic testing, clarification reports or other information designed to assist them in their attempt to reach an agreement regarding the proposed surgery. - (c) The recommending physician shall provide written notice to the insurer, the worker and the worker's representative when further attempts to resolve the matter would be futile by signing Form 440-3228.
+- (1) "Elective Surgery" is surgery which may be required in the process of recovery from an injury or illness but need not be done as an emergency to preserve life, function or health. - (2) Except as otherwise provided by the MCO, when the attending physician or surgeon upon

-- (5) If the insurer believes the proposed surgery is excessive, inappropriate, or ineffectual and cannot resolve the dispute with the recommending physician, the insurer shall request an administrative review by the director within 21 days of the notice provided in subsection(4)(c) of this rule.
-Failure of the insurer to timely respond to the physician's elective surgery request by submitting Form 440-3228, or to timely request administrative review pursuant to this rule shall bar the insurer from later disputing whether the surgery is or was excessive, inappropriate, or ineffectual. - (6) If the recommending physician and consultant disagree about the need for surgery, the insurer may inform the worker of the consultant's opinion.
-The decision whether to proceed with surgery remains with the attending physician and the worker. - (7) A recommending physician who prescribes or proceeds to perform elective surgery and fails to comply with the notification requirements in section (2) of this rule, may be subject to civil penalties as provided in ORS 656.254(3)(a) and OAR 436-010-0340. - (8) Surgery which must be performed promptly, i.e., before seven days, because the condition is life threatening or there is rapidly progressing deterioration or acute pain not manageable without surgical intervention, is not considered elective surgery.
+- (3) When elective surgery is recommended, the insurer may require an independent consultation with a physician of the insurer's choice.
+The insurer [shall] must notify the recommending physician, the worker and the worker's representative, within seven days of receipt of the notice of intent to perform surgery, whether or not a consultation is desired by submitting a completed Form 440-3228 (Elective Surgery Notification) to the recommending physician.
+If the form is not completed the physician is not required to respond.
+When requested, the consultation [shall] must be completed within 28 days after notice to the physician. - (4)(a) Within seven days of the consultation, the insurer [shall] must notify the recommending physician of the insurer's consultant's findings. - (b) When the insurer's consultant disagrees with the proposed surgery, the recommending physician and insurer [shall] should endeavor to resolve any issues raised by the insurer's consultant's report.
+Where medically appropriate, the recommending physician, with the insurer's agreement to pay, [shall] may obtain additional diagnostic testing, clarification reports or other information designed to assist them in their attempt to reach an agreement regarding the proposed surgery. - (c) The recommending physician [shall] must [provide written notice] notify [to] the insurer, the worker and the worker's representative by signing Form 440-3228 or providing other written notification [when]that further attempts to resolve the matter would be futile [by signing Form 440-3228]. - (5) If the insurer believes the proposed surgery is excessive, inappropriate, or ineffectual and cannot resolve the dispute with the recommending physician, the insurer [shall] must request an administrative review by the director within 21 days of the notice provided in subsection(4)(c) of this rule.
+Failure of the insurer to timely respond to the physician's elective surgery request by submitting a completed Form 440-3228, or to timely request administrative review [pursuant to] under this rule shall bar the insurer from later disputing whether the surgery is or was excessive, inappropriate, or ineffectual. - (6) If the recommending physician and consultant disagree about the need for surgery, the insurer may inform the worker of the consultant's opinion.
+The decision whether to proceed with surgery remains with the attending physician and the worker. - (7) A recommending physician who prescribes or proceeds to perform elective surgery and fails to comply with the notification requirements in section (2) of this rule, may be subject to civil penalties as provided in ORS 656.254[(3)(a)] and OAR 436-010-0340. - (8) Surgery which must be performed promptly, i.e., before seven days, because the condition is life threatening or there is rapidly progressing deterioration or acute pain not manageable without surgical intervention, is not considered elective surgery.
 In such cases the attending physician or authorized nurse practitioner should endeavor to notify the insurer of the need for emergency surgery.

 Stats.
-Implemented: ORS 656.245 (§3, ch.
-811, OL 2003), 656.248, 656.252, 656.260, 656.327
+Implemented: ORS 656.245 [(§3, ch.
+811, OL 2003)], 656.248, 656.252, 656.260, 656.327